nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 The new `Namespace` model expands on the functionality previously provided by `VRF.enforce_unique` and the `ENFORCE_GLOBAL_UNIQUE` setting, both of which have now been removed.
 Within a Namespace, all VRFs, Prefixes, and IP addresses must be unique.
 This enables greater flexibility in managing discrete duplicate `VRF`, `Prefix` or `IPAddress` objects, asserting that each set of duplicates will be in a distinct `Namespace`.

-For more details please refer to the [documentation](https://docs.nautobot.com/projects/core/en/next/user-guide/core-data-model/ipam/namespace/).
+For more details please refer to the [Namespace model documentation](../../../core-data-model/ipam/namespace.md).

 ### Default Namespace